mzpqnxow/pyboot3/README.md

 ### Other Settings

 * etc/pip.ini (standard pip configuration file, will be used for your virtual environment, add things like proxy settings, repositories, etc. here)

+### Tested Platforms

+Tested on Linux x86_64, Linux ppc64le and MacOS.
+MacOS may require small changes in the `Makefile` for the lack of `realpath` on the OS

 ### Credits